 Scarring from Nipple or Areola Correction Surgery

-Dr Chinsee attempts to minimise scarring as much as possible and incisions are descretely placed.
-Incisions are placed around the outer edge of the areola and blend in with the pigmented skin and natural skin of the breast.
-Once healed they are hardly noticeable, if at all.
+In order to minimise scarring as much as possible the incisions are discretely placed around the outer edge of the areola, which blend in with the pigmented skin and natural skin of the breast.
+Most scarring will fade over time with appropriate postoperative care.

 The Cost of Nipple or Areola Correction Surgery

-Dr Chinsee's prices are fully inclusive to cover all fees associated with your procedure.
-Surgeon’s fee, hospital & anaesthetic fees, postoperative compression bra, contact with a Registered Nurse after your surgery, and follow up postoperative appointments for 1 year.
+Prices are fully inclusive to cover all fees associated with a nipple or areola correction, including: Surgeon’s fee, hospital & anaesthetic fees, postoperative garments, emergency contact with a registered nurse, and one year of postoperative appointments.

 Not sure where to start?
 Get a complimentary, obligation-free quote provided by Dr Chinsee.